brucehoward-cl/card-counter-teacher/README.md

 FEATURE REQUIREMENTS (only 3 are needed):
 1. A navigation menu that collapses into a responsive mobile-friendly menu (such as a “hamburger” menu)
-    - I don't have the hamburger menu, but the menu does collapse to fill 2 buttons across the width of the screen.
+    - I don't have the hamburger menu, but the menu does collapse to fill 2 buttons across the width of a small screen.

 2. Create a JavaScript function whose return value is used in your site.
 The function must be triggered by user action (ex: clicking a button).
-    - I think you can find several examples of this, but one example is 'function randomNumber' which returns a random number that is used as an index to pick a card from the deck of remaining cards.
+    - There's a number of examples for this too, but 'function dealCard' which returns a 'card' object from the deckofcards array.
+The card object is just the suit, rank and value of a particular card, that subsequently gets formatted into HTML and placed in an appropriate place on the screen.
-    - There's also 'function dealCard' which returns a 'card' object from the deckofcards array of objects
+    - The function that formats this card into HTML ('function createCardHTML') could also be considered for this requirement

 3. Use JavaScript to perform math operations and display the result on your site
     - 'function incrementTotal' increments each players total score and populates the appropriate player's label.